oloed/webactors/README.md

     });

-In this case, if the actor receives "go left", it will print the message about falling off a cliff.
-If it receives "go right", it will print the message about falling into a pit.
+In this case, if the actor receives "go left", it will print the message about falling off a cliff and terminate.
+If it receives "go right", it will print the message about falling into a pit and terminate.

 Only one or the other of these callbacks will fire -- never both.

-In both cases the actor terminates after printing its message, since neither callback sets up any new receives.
+If a message matches multiple outstanding receives (which is possible when wildcards are used), the callback associated with the first matching pattern will be called.

+### Chained Receives (Sequencing)

+An actor can also specifically choose the order in which it responds to messages by chaining calls to receive.
+For example:

+    receive("up", function () {
+      alert("Going up!");
+      receive("down", function () {
+        alert("Going down!");
+      });
+    });

+An arrangement like this guarantees that the actor will receive (and act upon) the "up" message before it receives "down", regardless of the order in which those messages were originally sent.

+### Supervision Trees

 # API Reference